Why Every Arcade Needs a Technician

-Arcade games are a great money maker for any location but it’s important to remember that they are machines with computers, fans, wires, and other components that can affect the performance of a game or break.
+Arcade games are a great money maker for any location, but it’s important to remember that they are machines with computers, fans, wires, and other components that can affect the performance of a game or break.
 A key recommendation from the Betson Technical Team is to hire an arcade technician as part of your staff.
-In this article, we’ll go over the key reasons to have a technician on-site at your location.
+This article will go over the key reasons to have a technician on-site at your location.

-For many locations, the game room can be the most profitable portion of your business.
-On average a single game can earn about $200 a week in today’s Family Entertainment Centers but some games can make over $1,000, so it’s important that they stay up and running.
-For most locations, the weekend is where 80-90% of your revenue is coming from.
-So having a game go down on a Friday afternoon and having to wait until Monday (or longer) for a repair or to receive parts is going to hurt your business.
-Even simple problems like header lights being out can lead a player to think the game is out of order and ruin their visit.
+The game room can be the most profitable portion of your business for many locations.
+On average, a single game can earn about $200 a week in today’s Family Entertainment Centers, but some games can make over $1,000, so it’s important that they stay up and running.
+The weekend is where 80-90% of your revenue comes from for most locations.
+So having a game go down on a Friday afternoon and waiting until Monday (or longer) for a repair or receiving parts will hurt your business.
+Even simple problems like header lights being out can make players think the game is out of order and ruin their visit.
 You don’t want a bad weekend to create bad reviews that live on after.
-Having a technician on-site with the right expertise and the right parts can pay for itself over a busy weekend.
+A technician on-site with the right expertise and parts can pay for itself over a busy weekend.

-There are a variety of things that can come up daily, but you don’t want to hire someone who is just reactionary.
-A question that might come up is ‘What will the technician do when the games are working properly?’
+A variety of things can come up daily, but you don’t want to hire someone who is just reactionary.
+A question that might arise is ‘What will the technician do when the games are working properly?’
 This is another key reason to have someone on staff, preventative maintenance.
-There are several things your technician should be doing daily, weekly, and monthly to keep your games in perfect order and avoid any major issues down the line.
+Your technician should do several things daily, weekly, and monthly to keep your games in perfect order and avoid any major issues down the line.

 Here are some top tips for your technician:

-Wipe down the games.
-Cleaning the games is an important aspect of keeping them running smoothly but also creating a better atmosphere for customers.
+- Wipe down the games.
+Cleaning the games is important for keeping them running smoothly and creating a better customer atmosphere.

-Balance the balls in Basketball Arcade Games, Skee-Ball, etc. If you have 8 balls on one side and 4 on the other the game isn’t going to work properly.
+- Balance the balls in Basketball Arcade Games, Skee-Ball, etc. If you have eight balls on one side and four on the other, the game isn’t going to work properly.

-Check gameplay.
-It may seem like having too much fun at work but making sure the games play through is an important aspect of your maintenance plan.
+- Check gameplay.
+It may seem like having too much fun at work, but ensuring the games play through is an important aspect of your maintenance plan.

-Create a punch list of any issues so that you can go back later fix them.
-Trying to do multiple fixes at once is not only overwhelming but the job might not be carefully done if it’s rushed through and not given more attention which could cause even more issues.
+- Create a punch list of any issues so that you can go back later and fix them.
+Trying to do multiple fixes at once is not only overwhelming, but the job might not be carefully done if it’s rushed through and not given more attention which could cause even more issues.

-Depending on the environment, your specific cleaning schedule will vary, for example, a desert location may have more dust and machines will need to be vacuumed more.
-One thing to keep in mind as well is customer satisfaction, especially with recent events, seeing cleaning procedures gives customers extra peace of mind.
+Depending on the environment, your specific cleaning schedule will vary; for example, a desert location may have more dust, and machines will need to be vacuumed more.
+One thing to keep in mind is customer satisfaction, especially with recent events; seeing cleaning procedures gives customers extra peace of mind.

 Another important aspect for your technician is managing your parts and consumables.
 When a game is down, you want it up and running as quickly as possible.
 Overnight freight charges can add up quickly.
-And if a game goes down on a weekend, parts may not ship until Monday morning.
-That means games can be down several days which is lost revenue for your business and unhappy customers.
+And if a game goes down on the weekend, parts may not ship until Monday morning.
+That means games can be down for several days, which is lost revenue for your business and unhappy customers.

 Betson provides periodic reviews of your game room to analyze key information in order to optimize both profits and the customer experience in your location.
 The Betson Wellness program can help identify games with setting problems that technicians may be unaware of.
 In addition, you can make sure your game mix matches your customer base.